Contextual Inverse Optimization: Offline and Online Learning: Introduction

 The problem formulation we study allows us to encompass and relate to a variety of problems studied earlier in the literature such as inverse optimization, imitation learning and structured prediction problems with a host of associated applications.
 We next broadly discuss how our work relates to these streams of literature.

 In the offline setting, inverse optimization typically refers to the problem of finding an objective function given an optimal solution and a feasible set. \cite{ahuja2001inverse} defined this problem early on and we refer the reader to \cite{chan2019inverse} for recent developments.
 See also \cite{keshavarz2011imputing}, \cite{bertsimas2015data}, \cite{aswani2018inverse}, \cite{thai2018imputing}.
-Perhaps closest to our offline formulation is \cite{esfahani2018data}, which introduces a notion of regret to select among models in a distributionally robust framework.
-We use the same loss function for our offline analysis.
-They make distributional assumptions and work with strong convex nominal optimization problems and with noisy observations and provide out-of-sample guarantees for the Conditional Value-at-Risk of the regret.
+Perhaps closest to our offline formulation is \cite{esfahani2018data}, which introduces, among others, a convex loss denoted suboptimality loss to select among models in a distributionally robust framework.
+They make distributional assumptions and work with strong convex nominal optimization problems and with noisy observations, and provide out-of-sample guarantees for the Conditional Value-at-Risk for these losses.
 In the present paper, we analyzes a more general nominal optimization problem, but without noise, and provide a guarantee for the regret under an arbitrary new optimization instance.
+Moreover, we define the regret using a different loss, that quantifies the suboptimality gap of the decision-maker's action with respect to the expert under the true cost vector.
+We discuss this difference in \Cref{sec:pb-form}.